Muhammad-Adil-code/wegems-nextjs/README.md

-This website is in nextjs
+This website is a one page website build in nextjs